caramelomartins/website/content/blog/auto-deploy-with-hugo-travisci.md

 git clone -q "https://caramelomartins:$GITHUB_API_KEY@github.com/caramelomartins/caramelomartins.github.io.git"
 ```

 After this is completed, we force the configuration of `git` on Travis CI.
-This allows me to control who push the changes from the Travis CI settings' pages.
+This allows me to control who pushes changes from the Travis CI settings' pages.

 ```
 echo "Setting up git configuration..."